Impact of climate change on the group, financial reporting considerations and sensitivities, judgements and estimates

 NbS and carbon credits

-While prioritising emissions reductions at our operations, we are also investing in high-integrity NbS in the regions where we operate that can bring benefits to people, nature and climate.
-We will voluntarily retire associated carbon credits to complement the decarbonisation investment, but will limit the use of voluntary and compliance offsets towards our 2030 climate target to up to 10% of our 2018 baseline emissions.
-We source carbon credits in three ways: we develop new projects, invest in and scale up existing projects, and source high-quality carbon credits through spot carbon credit purchases and long-term offtake agreements.
-This will complement our abatement project portfolio and support our compliance with carbon pricing regulation such as the Safeguard Mechanism in Australia.
-In 2024, we finalised offtake agreements for high-quality human-induced regeneration (HIR), as well as with savanna fire management project developers, and progressed feasibility studies on other projects.
+While prioritising emissions reductions at our operations, we are also investing in high-integrity NbS that can bring benefits to people, nature and climate in the regions where we operate.
+We will voluntarily retire associated carbon credits to complement other decarbonisation investments, but, as discussed above, will limit the use of voluntary and compliance offsets towards our 2030 climate target to up to 10% of our 2018 baseline emissions.
+We source carbon credits in 3 ways: we develop new projects, invest in and scale up existing projects, and source high-quality carbon credits through spot carbon credit purchases and long-term offtake agreements.
+This complements our abatement project portfolio and supports our compliance with carbon pricing regulation such as the Safeguard Mechanism in Australia.
+In 2025, we made progress on NbS, including advancing voluntary clean cooking, reforestation, grasslands management and sustainable landscape projects, and expanding our environmental planting ACCU pipeline in Australia.

-In 2024, we purchased US$50 million (2023: US$61 million) of carbon credits.
+In 2025, we purchased US$57 million (2024: US$50 million) of carbon credits.
 They have been acquired for our own use and are accounted for as intangible assets (note 12).

-As part of our decarbonisation programs, we invested US$283 million (2023: US$191 million) comprising capital projects, investments and carbon credits referred to above, capitalised on balance sheet.
-Our operating expenditure on Scope 1, 2 and 3 energy efficient initiatives and research and development (R&D) costs, inclusive of our equity share of R&D related to ELYSISTM, was US$306 million (2023: US$234 million), recognised in the income statement (note 7).
-Our capital commitments at the end of 2024 relating to decarbonisation totalled US$114 million (2023: US$123 million) and included the Amrun renewable PPA classifed as a lease not yet commenced (note 37).
+As part of our decarbonisation programs, we invested US$182 million (2024: US$283 million) comprising capital projects, investments and carbon credits referred to above, capitalised on the balance sheet.
+Our operating expenditure on Scope 1, 2 and 3 energy efficient initiatives and research and development (R&D) costs, inclusive of our equity share of R&D related to ELYSISTM, was US$430 million (2024: US$306 million), recognised in the income statement (note 7).
+Our capital commitments at the end of 2025 relating to decarbonisation totalled US$142 million (2024: US$114 million) and included Jinbi and Amrun renewable power purchase agreements (PPAs), both classified as leases not yet commenced (note 37).

-No adjustments to useful lives of the existing fleet have been identified to date as a result of planned mining fleet electrification in the Pilbara.
-The solutions are still in development or pilot stages and the gradual fleet replacement is intended to be part of the normal lifecycle renewal of trucks.
+No adjustments to useful lives of the existing mining fleet have been identified to date as a result of planned electrification in the Pilbara.
+The solutions are still in development or pilot stages and the gradual fleet replacement is intended to be part of the normal life cycle renewal of trucks.
 Depending on technological development, which is highly uncertain, this could lead to accelerated depreciation in the future.
-Similarly, our target to have net zero vessels in our portfolio by 2030 has not given rise to accounting adjustments to date, as the replacement is planned as part of the lifecycle renewal.
-The expenditure on our own carbon abatement projects and technology advancements follows existing accounting policies on cost capitalisation, research and development costs.
+Similarly, our target to have net zero vessels in our portfolio by 2030 has not given rise to accounting adjustments to date, as the replacement is planned as part of the life cycle renewal.
+The expenditure on our own carbon abatement projects and technology advancements follows existing accounting policies on cost capitalisation, and research and development costs.

 Use of Paris-aligned accounting

-Forecast commodity prices, including carbon prices, incorporated into our Conviction scenario are used to inform critical accounting estimates included as inputs to impairment testing, estimation of remaining economic life for units of production depreciation and discounting closure and rehabilitation provisions.
+Forecast commodity prices, including carbon prices, incorporated into our Conviction scenario are used to inform critical accounting estimates included as inputs to impairment testing, estimation of remaining economic life for units of production depreciation, and discounting closure and rehabilitation provisions.
 These prices represent our best estimate of actual market outcomes based on the range of future economic conditions regarding matters largely outside our control, as required by IFRS.
 As the Conviction scenario does not represent the Group’s view of the goals of the Paris Agreement, our commodity price assumptions used in accounting estimates are not consistent with the expectation of climate policies required to accelerate the global transition to meet the goals of the Paris Agreement.
-As described above, we use our Aspirational Leadership scenario to help us better understand the pathways to meet the Paris Agreement goal, and what this could mean for our business.